Pralay6/Pralay6/README.md

 - 🌱 I’m currently learning Danjo
 - 🤔 I’m looking for help with
 - 💬 Ask me about HTML , CSS , JavaScript ,jQuery
-- 📫 How to reach me on insta @pralay.yy
+- 📫 How to reach me on instagram @pralay.yy
 - 😄 Pronouns: He/His